openlibhums/memory-alpha/content/support/repository/repositories-settings.md

 # Repository settings

-This opens up the repo wizard, which is used for both configurring a new repository or editing the settings of an existing repository.
+Clicking**Repository settings** opens the repository setup wizard, which is used for both configuring a new repository and editing the settings of an existing one.

-5 steps:
+The wizard has five steps:
-1. Repository details 1
+1. **Repository details 1**
-    Key repo details such as the name, custom domain, name of the objects in the repo (e.g. "article" or "preprint) etc. Helptext available on page.
+    Key repository details, such as the name, custom domain, and the name of the objects in the repository (for example, "article" or "preprint").
+Help text is available on the page.

-2. Repository details 2
+2. **Repository details 2**
-    More detailed information.
-Repo description and images, review guidance text information for users.
+    Provides more detailed repository information, including the repository description and images, and review guidance for users.

-3. Submission details
+3. **Submission details**
-    Text shown to users on the submission page and settings related to review;
+    Text shown to users on the submission page, and settings related to review.

-4. Email templates
+4. **Email templates**
     Displays the email templates available on the repository.
-For more information on editing email templates and email template variables. <!-- do we have a full list of repo email template vars? --> see, Email templates <!-- missing hyperlink>.
+For more information on editing email templates and email template variables, see Email templates. <!-- do we have a full list of repo email template vars? --> <!-- missing hyperlink>

-5. Live
+5. **Live**
     Sets the repository as live.

-Additional settings for licenses, additional submission fields, subjects. <!-- missing hyperlink-->
+The section below will briefly outline the the other pages which lets you configure youre repository.
+For information on additional settings, including licenses, submission fields, and subjects, see Additional repository settings. <!-- missing hyperlink--> <!--need to write this still-->

 ## Licenses

 ![" "](../images/repositories/repo-licences.png)

-This page lets you pick which licenses are made available for preprints in this repository.
-The available licenses are all licenses made available on the press (each journal), which is why you may see duplicates.
+This page lets you choose which licenses are made available for preprints in this repository.
+The available licenses are all of those made available on the Janeway press, which is why you may see duplicates.

 ## Subjects

 ![" "](../images/repositories/repo-subjects.png)

-This page lets you set the subjects which preprints can fall into.
-These can be organised hierachically, with sub-subjects ('children') - e.g., 'Biology' and 'Marine biology'.
-These will be grouped together, with the parent subject being listed first in the group.
+This page lets you set the subjects that preprints can fall into.
+These can be organised hierarchically, with child subjects; for example, "Biology" and "Marine biology".
+Subjects are grouped together, with the parent subject listed first.

 ![" "](../images/repositories/repo-parent-child-subject.png)